pallavjhawar/help.supportbee.com/_posts/2011-12-31-using-web-hooks.markdown

 Your web hook would be created and triggered every time an event happens on your help desk.

-You can also create web hooks using our [API]()
+You can also create web hooks using our [API](http://help.supportbee.com/#/api_docs/2012/01/17/web-hooks-api)

 How do I test/develop Web Hooks?
 --------------------------------

-You can test/develop your webh ook using the Web hook Console.
+You can test/develop your web hook using the Web hook Console.

 After you login as an admin,